opentap/opentap/doc/User Guide/Editors/Readme.md

 As mentioned in the previous section, `tap package install` installs the latest stable version of OpenTAP and other packages.
 Use the following command to install the latest available version of TUI:

-> tap package install TUI --version any
+> tap package install TUI

 and run the program with `tap tui`.